Electronic Records Retention

 WHY invest resources in building out electronic records policies and protocols?

 WHEN must routine disposition of ESI be suspended?

 - Why keeping everything is almost as dangerous as keeping nothing

-- Rewards and risks of “going paperless”
+- Rewards and risks of regime change to enable “going paperless”

 This program has been approved for credit hours through the HR Certification Institute.
 For more information about certification or recertification, please visit the HR Certification Institute website at www.hrci.org.